User Guide

 Selection of a payload category and subcategory allows ACP to provide more contextual filters that help identify the most appropriate Payload Device from the catalog.

 The “Average Active Duration per Orbit” field helps calculate the power demand during a representative orbit.
-Similarly, the “Average Data Generated per Orbit” informs onboard data buffering and downlink bandwidth requirements.
+Similarly, "Required Pointing Accuracy" states the precision, allowing the payload to accurately target and capture specific areas.

 If an appropriate Payload Device does not yet exist in the catalog, it may be defined using the “Add Payload Device” action: